 - Ask students to use the rest room before (not during) exams.

-- Create new exams (i.e., never re-cycle exams) for every administration of an exam, including different exams for different sections
+- Create new exams (i.e., do not re-cycle exams) for every administration of an exam; use different exams for different sections.

 - Create multiple versions of an exam (differences can be limited to the order of questions) so that students sitting next to each other have different versions; seat students apart (when possible).